-For video games and other SaaS brands, the software is the “product” and the concept of localization holds still.
+For video games and other SaaS brands, the software is the “product” and the concept of localization still holds.

-Software localization looks like making changes to the User Experience and Interface and translating text.
+Software localization looks like making changes to the User Experience (UX) and Interface (UI) and translating text.
 You might also need to consider operating systems.

 For example, iOS is the leading OS in the United States (Global Stats) and according to Statista, Google’s Android is the most common mobile operating system in Africa, accounting for over 83.6% of the market share.

 Data like this is very essential when you want to localize a software product.
-Leaning on our OS analogy, it becomes a no-brainer to create an iOS version of a video game you want to move to the US.
+Leaning on our OS analogy, creating an iOS version of a video game you want to move to the US becomes a no-brainer.
 Similarly, if you want to attract customers living in Africa, an Android version of your app is a must.